-Many businesses know the importance of implementing SEO solutions these days.
-SEO is particularly important in an inbound marketing strategy, and it is one of the main ways that you will help your prospects discover your website.But what if you are starting completely from scratch?
-What is SEO exactly?
+SEO plays a particularly important role in the inbound marketing methodology, and is one of the main ways that you will help your prospects discover your website.

-Traffic generated by the search engines is often called 'organic' or 'free' (as opposed to paid per click advertising), and the goal of implementing SEO solutions is to get more of this free traffic from the search engines.
+Traffic generated by the search engines is often called “organic” or "free,” as opposed to pay per click (or “PPC”) advertising.
+The goal of implementing SEO solutions is to get more of this free traffic from the search engines.

-This traffic should ideally be highly targeted (consisting of people who are searching for the solutions you provide).
-More targeted traffic translates into more leads, queries and sales.It all starts with searchHow does SEO work?
+This traffic should ideally be highly targeted – i.e., consisting of people who are searching for the solutions you provide.
+More targeted traffic translates into more leads, queries and sales.

 - Researching how to build a shed?
 Search for the instructions.

 - Thinking about buying a new TV?
 Search for some reviews.

 - Ready to buy a new bed?
 Search for the best deal.

 Mostly, internet research happens in Google – especially in the UK, where it has a big share of the market (over 80% at the time of writing).
 However, other search engines like Microsoft's Bing still play a role.